Ikhsan Fandi: BG Pathum United

+2021–22 season

-Around this period, however, there were rumours that various clubs especially in Asia were interested in Ikhsan, after observing his performances in Norway.
-Such rumours turned out to be true when on 22 December 2021, Thai League 1 champions BG Pathum United announced on their Instagram account that Ikhsan has transferred to the club during the middle of their 2021–22 season, on a two-and-a-half year contract.
+Around this period, however, there were rumours that various clubs, especially in Asia, were interested in Ikhsan, after observing his performances in Norway.
+Such rumours turned out to be true when on 22 December 2021, Thai League 1 champions BG Pathum United announced on their Instagram account that Ikhsan has transferred to the club during the middle of their 2021–22 season, on a two-and-a-half-year contract.
 BG Pathum had paid FK Jerv TH฿2 million for Ikhsan's services.

 On 6 April 2022, Ikhsan secured his first hat-trick for the club after scoring 4 goals in a league game against PT Prachuap that ended 7–2.
 Ikhsan's 4 goal haul in 11 minutes placed him only 2nd in the fastest goal hauls of the 21st century in top flight league football ahead of Kylian Mbappé's 13 minutes against Olympique Lyonnais on 7 October 2018 during the 2018–19 Ligue 1 season, who also scored 4, and behind Robert Lewandowski's 5 goals in 9 minutes against VfL Wolfsburg on 22 September 2016 during the 2015–16 Bundesliga season.

-On 24 April 2022, Ikhsan scored his first few goals in Asia's continental competition, the AFC Champions League (ACL).
-He recorded a brace against Filipino champions United City F.C. in the 2022 AFC Champions League's group stage, ultimately helping his club to win the game 3–1, securing BG Pathum United's place at the top of the group.
+On 24 April 2022, Ikhsan scored his first goals in Asia's continental competition, the AFC Champions League.
+He recorded a brace against Philippines league champions, United City in the 2022 AFC Champions League's group stage, ultimately helping his club to win the game 3–1, securing BG Pathum United's place at the top of the group.
 With the 2 goals, Ikhsan has scored across all competitions for BG Pathum United in the 2021–2022 season.

+2022–23 season

 On 6 August 2022, Ikhsan won his first silverware with BG Pathum United when he scored in the 38th minute to help BG Pathum clinch the 2022 Thailand Champions Cup with a 3–2 win.

 On 19 August 2022, Ikhsan, along with his brother Irfan, became the first Singaporeans to reach the AFC Champions League's quarter-finals after their club defeated Hong Kong's Kitchee SC 4–0.
 Ikhsan was the scorer for one of the goals, with a turbo strike from the outside of the box.